bdesanctis/bamdam/README.md

 ```

 ## Coming soon
 Aka my to do list, suggestions welcome.
-I will probably do most if not all of the below in the next two months:
+I intend to do most if not all of the below in the next 2-3 months:
 - [priority] make it so the new bam also has a shorter header, right now it is just copying the old header and that is mildly ridiculous
 - evenness of coverage, probably immediately after shortening the bam + lca
 - split functions to shorten and compute stats into two i think